 Akakura Snow

-Kogen, Akakura has a reputation for scoring lots of pow.
-For the 2018-19 season Myoko received a whopping 17 metres (671”) of snow for the season!
-With respect to quality, the Akakura snow is generally very good to excellent rather than being phenomenal (like
+Like the rest of Myoko Kogen, Akakura has a reputation for scoring lots of pow.
+For the 2021-22 season, Myoko received a whopping 17 metres (671”) of snow for the season!
+With respect to quality, the Akakura snow is generally very good to excellent rather than being phenomenal.

 Where is Akakura?

-Akakura is really the hub of the
+Akakura is the main hub of the

 Ikenotaira Ski Resort sits 3.5km south of Akakura whilst